ianshin0324-max/Project/README.md

 In your dataset directory create a new file named labels.txt.
 In labels.txt, put each country in alphabetical order.
 It won't work unless it is all in alphabetical order.

-after you have put it all in alphabetical order run the docker container:
+After you have put it all in alphabetical order run the docker container:

 <pre><code>
 cd ~/jetson-inference/